AlexisClarity/ClarityBlog-MatureIGA/README.md

 A few things before we get started.

-1. If you stumbled upon this repo outside of the Blog, Welcome!
+1. If you stumbled upon this repo outside of the blog, Welcome!
 This repo is directly tied to a blog series that can be found here - https://claritysecurity.io/how-to-build-a-mature-iga/

 2. The purpose of the blog and repo is to assist companies in developing an Identity Governance